Liam-Mackey/phase-0/week-2/design-reflection.md

 #What are the 6 phases of web design?
 The six phases of we design are:
-1. Information Gathering: Taking into account Goals, Purpose, Target Audience, and Content
+1. Information Gathering: Taking into account Goals, Purpose, Target Audience, and Content.
-2. Planning: Making a site map
+2. Planning: Making a site map.
-3. Design: Using wire frames to help come up with a picture of the final website
+3. Design: Using wire frames to help come up with a picture of the final website.
-4. Development: Using code to build the website
+4. Development: Using code to build the website.
-5. Testing: Test your site to make sure it works properly
+5. Testing: Test your site to make sure it works properly.
-6. Maintenance: Constantly keeping your site up to date and adding new features
+6. Maintenance: Constantly keeping your site up to date and adding new features.

 #What will my site feature?
 My site will feature info about me.
 The main goal of my site will be to help me get a job.
 That is why it is kind of structured like a resume.
 The purpose of the site is to give my employer the information he needs to know about me as well as demonstrate my web development and design skills.